-The ministry responsible for youth work is the Ministry of Education and Research.73 The Department of Youth Affairs was formed in 1990 in the Ministry of Education and Research.
+The Department of Youth Affairs was formed in 1990 in the Ministry of Education and Research.
+The Department of Youth Affairs was formed in 1990 in the Ministry of Education and Research.
 Its main functions in the field of youth work are the preparation of the national programmes of youth work, performing functions provided by legislation, state supervision within the authority provided for in legislation and monitoring the purposeful use of funds allocated from the state budget, supporting the activities of youth organisations and allocation of annual grants.
 In addition, the ministry supervises the actions by local municipalities and youth councils, regulates youth camp management rules, issues licences, etc.